-These lightly sweetened dairy-free fudgsicles are a major hit with my chocolate loving teenage son.
-He’s been devouring them this summer, eating a couple a day.
-I like homemade fudgsicles too as they’re low-carb and sweetened with only one date (in an entire batch of six).
+These lightly sweetened dairy-free Fudgsicles are a major hit with my chocolate loving teenage son.
+I love homemade Fudgsicles because with just 5 ingredients they’re super easy to make.
+Better yet?
+This low-carb popsicle recipe is sweetened with only one date for the entire batch!

 - In a vitamix blend coconut milk and chocolate until smooth

 - Blend in date, vanilla powder, and stevia

 - Pour into popsicle molds and freeze for 30 minutes, set timer

 - Freeze for 2 hours

 I have a couple of new and more unusual ingredients in this dairy-free Fudgsicle recipe –vanilla powder and 100% chocolate.
 Vanilla powder is a fantastic ingredient.
 Be sure to buy pure vanilla powder so that you don’t end up with the type that has added sugar or corn starch.
 Vanilla powder is simply pure vanilla beans, excavated from the pod for you –it’s amazingly fragrant!
 The chocolate I use in the recipe above is basically a bar of unsweetened baking chocolate.
 I use this in order to control the amount of sugar (of any sort natural, or otherwise) that I am consuming.